dnaeon/dnaeon.github.io/_posts/2016-08-23-choosing-lua-as-the-ddl-and-config-language.md

 title: Choosing Lua as the data description and configuration language
 tags: golang lua programming
 ---
-One the projects I work on during my spare time these days is [Gru](https://github.com/dnaeon/gru), which is an orchestration and configuration management framework written in Go and Lua.
+One of the projects I work on during my spare time these days is [Gru](https://github.com/dnaeon/gru), which is an orchestration and configuration management framework written in Go and Lua.